UBC-MDS/522_01/CONTRIBUTING.md

-# Contributing to the Students Exam Performance Predictor project
+# Contributing to the Credit Approval Prediction

-This outlines how to improve student scores on each test on Students Exam Performance Predictor project.
+This outlines are indicated to know the credit card approving factors based on our dataset.

+There is also a strict no meanness rule.
+At every step, please be kind and inclusive, even if people are asking not-so-informed questions.

 ### Prerequisites